MarkPotanin/StackMix-OCR/README.md

 ### Dataset format

-The dataset should contain a directory with images, a csv file and a json file with markup information.
+The dataset should contain a directory with images, a csv file `marking.csv` and a json file with markup information.
 An example of the file location can be seen below

 ![Dataset format](https://sun9-7.userapi.com/impg/GpIzvjYF9AbpGOQbamvCcgwRA9fVfHo2SaPOcg/Ox847-h0m8o.jpg?size=174x106&quality=96&sign=fb2ce9af30b54f09cfc8542ee8f84fad&type=album)